 I. Bank Secrecy Act and Anti-Money Laundering Compliance Program

-Gemini Trust Company, LLC (“Gemini”) has developed a Bank Secrecy Act and Anti-Money Laundering Compliance Program (“BSA/AML Program”) in an effort to maintain the highest possible compliance with applicable laws and regulations relating to anti-money laundering in the United States and other countries where we conduct business and operate our online platform .
+Gemini Trust Company, LLC (“we” or “our”) has developed a Bank Secrecy Act and Anti-Money Laundering Compliance Program (“BSA/AML Program”) for our digital asset exchange and custody service (collectively, “Gemini”), in an effort to maintain the highest possible compliance with applicable laws and regulations relating to anti-money laundering in the United States and other countries where we conduct business.
 This includes, but is not limited to:

 - Establishing robust internal policies, procedures and controls that strive to combat any attempted use of Gemini for illegal or illicit purposes and to ensure our customers basic protections under consumer protection laws;

 - Complying with the applicable regulations and guidance set forth by the Financial Crimes Enforcement Network (“FinCEN”);

 - Maintaining comprehensive records of orders and other transfers;